Upper Central Stallions

-The Wai-Coa-Bay Stallions were a rugby league team that represent the Upper Central Zone of the New Zealand Rugby League.
+The Upper Central Stallions were a rugby league team that represent the Upper Central Zone of the New Zealand Rugby League.
 The Zone comprises four districts: Waikato, Coastline Rugby League, Bay of Plenty, and Gisborne Tairawhiti Rugby League.
-The Stallions competed in the National Competition for the Albert Baskerville Trophy.
-The competition was re-organised in 2016 and the districts entered teams in their own right.
+The team competed in the NZRL National Competition as the Waicoa Bay Stallions until the competition was re-organised in 2016 and the districts entered teams in their own right.
+The team briefly returned as the Upper Central Stallions, winning the competition in 2021.

 Because they represented a vast area, the Stallions had a number of home grounds, hosting games in Huntly, Rotorua and Tauranga in 2014.
 In 2014, the Stallions were promoted to the National Premiership Grand Final, losing to the Canterbury Bulls 40–8.
 It was the only time the Wai-Coa-Bay Stallions made a National Premiership Grand Final.

 In the past, the Wai-Coa-Bay Stallions competed in the now defunct Bartercard Cup rugby league competition.
 The team was then split up into Waikato and Bay of Plenty when the Bartercard Premiership started in 2008.